KHEngineering/RoboRio/faq/java.md

 ---

-##When I deploy code, where is it saved on the RoboRio?
+##When I deploy code, where is it saved on the roboRIO?

 User programs are downloaded to /home/lvuser directory